migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

 -----

-2024-04-07 Sun (2.0 hrs): Design research for website banner, referencing other crypto platforms like Uniswap, Near, etc.
+2024-04-07 Sun (2.0 h): Design research for website banner, referencing other crypto platforms like Uniswap, Near, etc.

-2024-04-06 Sat (2.0 hrs): Design research on chat interfaces, referencing AI tools like chatgpt.
+2024-04-06 Sat (2.0 h): Design research on chat interfaces, referencing AI tools like chatgpt.
 Implemented design patterns, into my mocks.
 Will work with Nagesh to achieve same functionality.

 2024-04-05 Fri: [harmony.one](https://www.notion.so/harmonyone/Harmony-ONE-211747cea4e240248d941496ee203be8?pvs=4#39cb9481a69a4b8591b25373b827cef0) community update.
 Syncing with Joskins team on pre-sale $JKS token launch + [tweeting pre and post launch](https://x.com/harmonyprotocol/status/1776311117612228924).